odoo/documentation/content/applications/finance/accounting/getting_started/initial_configuration/setup.rst

 This menu helps you configure the payment methods with which your customers can pay you.

 .. important::
-   Configuring a *Payment Acquirer* with this tool also activates the *Invoice Online Payment* option automatically.
+   Configuring a *Payment Provider* with this tool also activates the *Invoice Online Payment* option automatically.
 With this, users can directly pay online, from their Customer Portal.

 .. _invoicing-setup-sample: